MARTINA-MOUSA/ai_video_generator/QUICK_START.md

 ## Notes

-- Without API keys, the system will use Fallback generator (simple video with text)
+- Without `MINIMAX_API_KEY`, the system will generate a simple text-only fallback video
-- For best results, add at least GEMINI_API_KEY
+- Ensure FFmpeg is installed for video encoding
 - FFmpeg is required for video playback

 ## Troubleshooting